scientific-python/cookie/docs/pages/guides/style.md

 sequences (with the special exception of pylint's "PL" shortcut), then you can also include leading or whole error codes.
 Codes starting with 9 must be selected explicitly, with at least the letters followed by a 9.
-You can also ignore certain error codes via `extend-ignore`.
+You can also ignore certain error codes via `ignore`.
 You can also set codes per paths to ignore in `per-file-ignores`.
 If you don't like certain auto-fixes, you can disable auto-fixing for specific error codes via `unfixable`.

 There are other configuration options, such as the `src` list which tells it